Gareth Barkin

 Professor, Sociology and Anthropology, and Dean of Operations and Technology

-I’m a cultural anthropologist and administrator whose scholarly research is focused on practices surrounding neoliberalism and the representation of culture.
-My expertise is concentrated in three areas:
+I’m a cultural anthropologist and university administrator whose scholarly research is focused on practices surrounding neoliberalism and the representation, international education, and assessment of intercultural skills.

 • The anthropology of media and technology